pgEdge/pgedge-helm/docs/install.md

 This is a safety mechanism which aligns with cert-manager's default behavior, and ensures that dependent services are not brought down by an accidental update.

-If you wish to delete these secrets, you can query them via `kubectl`:
+If you wish to delete these secrets, you can identify then via `kubectl`:

 ```shell
 kubectl get secrets